-When you have determined the "correct" tire inflation pressures for each of the motorhome tires and inflated the tires under "cold" conditions, meaning the tires haven't been driven for more than one mile, then the air pressures in the tires should be periodically checked to make sure that they keep their proper pressure.
+When you have determined the "correct" tire inflation pressures for each of the motorhome tires (Figure 17-5 and Figure 17-6) and inflated the tires under "cold" conditions, meaning the tires haven't been driven for more than one mile, then the air pressures in the tires must be periodically checked to make sure that they retain their proper pressures.
 It is recommended that tire pressures be checked at least once a month, or preferably, every two weeks, and before any major trip.

-On long trips, the tires should be checked every "drive" morning.
-On short trips (a day or less), the tires should be checked before one departs on the trip and again before one returns home.
+On long trips, the tires must be checked every "drive" morning.
+On short trips (a day or less), the tires must be checked before one departs on the trip and again before one returns home.

-Check tire pressures when they are "cold"; that is, the tires haven't been driven at all or, at most, less than one mile before being measured.
+Check tire pressures when they are "cold"; that is, the tires have not been driven at all or, at most, less than one mile before being measured.
 In this manner, the tire pressure has not been increased by the heating associated with tire sidewall and tread flexure associated with traveling.
 If you check tires that are warm or hot, remember that they will necessarily read higher than normal.
 Do not "bleed" these tires down to the "cold pressure" readings, as they will probably then be underinflated when they are actually cool.